StephhyL/job-matcher/README.md

 # Job Matcher

 Job Matcher is a command-line utility that first prompts for user id(s).
 It will then compare the users tags with the job tags and display the jobs that have at least 2 tags that the respective user has!
+Behind the scenes, Job Matcher is parsing the data of two JSON files - one for the user and one for the jobs.

 ## Final Product